Thrive offers the service of a qualified Therapist at no charge.

 No single approach is the right one for every individual, and so a Marriage and Family Therapist is trained in a range of approaches including, but not limited to Attachment Focused Family Therapy, Experiential Therapy, Focussing, Group Therapy, Narrative Therapy, Satir Model, Emotion-Focused Therapy, etc. The most important and key part of my approach is that it is client led, meaning each person/couple/family will take the lead in deciding the path of their journey.
 Marriage and Family Therapists also are trained to understand the impact of systems, i.e. medical, social, family systems and can understand that these systems are to be considered when exploring avenues for health and well being.
-I am honoured to be a part of the sacred stories shared with me and maintain a respectful curiousity knowing that you are the expert in your life.

 Penny;RSW, BSW Therapist, has a very concrete, consistent way to her approach :

 Hi, my name is Prabhjit (Penny) Gill.
 I started working with Thrive Community Support Circle in October 2017 as a therapist RSW, BSW.
 I am a registered Social Worker with the Manitoba College of Social Workers.
-I completed my Bachelor of Social Work from the University of Manitoba as well as have additional certification and training in Crisis Intervention, Mental Health First Aid, Applied Suicide Intervention Skills Training, and being Trauma Informed.
+I completed my Bachelor of Social Work from the University of Manitoba as well as have additional certification and training in Crisis Intervention, Mental Health First Aid, Applied Suicide Intervention Skills Training, and Trauma.

 I have been working in the community providing guidance and support to individuals.
 I do this through assessing their need, exploring problems and life factors, validating and normalizing feelings, listening attentively, being non-judgmental as well as sensitive to others needs (culturally and spiritually), exploring options, resources, and self care.
 In my experience I have worked within several areas such as, newcomers, at-risk youth, elderly, mental health, physical health, trauma, substance use, child welfare, relationships, crisis intervention, employment, housing, and education.
-I am however; open to meeting with couples and families.

 I strongly believe every individual is an expert of their own life.
-As a therapist by being client centered my approaches are to guide individuals using problem solving, solution focused, and strengths based approaches to assist with facilitating positive change, empowering individuals to solve their own problems, promoting recovery and enhancing well being.
+As a therapist, being client centered my approaches are to guide individuals using problem solving, solution focused, and strengths based approaches to assist with facilitating positive change, empowering individuals to solve their own problems, promoting recovery and enhancing well being.

 Stan is a Crisis Support Worker; this is his approach :